Renincarnated

-Renincarnated is the fourth album by rapper MC Ren, released October 31, 2009, on his own record label Villain Entertainment.
+Renincarnated is the fourth studio album by American rapper MC Ren.
+It was released on October 31, 2009, through his own record label Villain Entertainment with distribution via Fontana Distribution.

-The album marked MC Ren's comeback after not having released an album in eleven years since 1998's Ruthless for Life., The album was a download-only album, with no physical edition currently available.
+The album marked MC Ren's comeback after not having released an album in eleven years since 1998's Ruthless for Life (with the exception of the soundtrack EP Lost in the Game that was recorded in 2003–2004 but not released until early 2009).
+The album was a download-only album, with no physical edition available.
 It is his first album since he declined a major label deal in 2002 off the back of a series of high-profile appearances on hit albums for Dr. Dre and Ice Cube.